AVSimulation/SCANeR-Samples-Pack/README_dev.md

 ### Git basics

 This manual is meant to be self sufficient.
-But if necessary, check the Git basics here:  https://git-scm.com/doc
+If you are interested, check the Git basics here:  https://git-scm.com/doc

 ### SCANeR Studio 2021.1

 A valid installation of SCANeR Studio 2021.1 is required.

 ## 2. First time installation